DarrylNnon/Networking-Bootcamp/Projects/Windows-Nw-tools/README.md

 - netstat -r

-- pipa when you it it mean dhcp doesn't work and you have to debugg my dhcp.
+- pipa when you see it, it mean dhcp doesn't work and you have to debugg my dhcp.